Semipalatinsk Test Site

-The former Soviet Union conducted 456 nuclear tests at Semipalatinsk from 1949 until 1989 with little regard for their effect on the local people or environment.
+The Soviet Union conducted 456 nuclear tests at Semipalatinsk from 1949 until 1989 with little regard for their effect on the local people or environment.
 The full impact of radiation exposure was hidden for many years by Soviet authorities and has only come to light since the test site closed in 1991.
 According to estimates from Kazakh experts, 1.5 million people were exposed to fallout over the years.

-From 1996 to 2012, a secret joint operation of Kazakh, Russian, and American nuclear scientists and engineers secured the waste plutonium in the tunnels of the mountains.
+From 1996 to 2012, a secret joint operation of Kazakh, Russian, and American nuclear scientists and engineers secured some waste plutonium in the tunnels of the mountains.

-Since its official closure on 29 August 1991, the Semipalatinsk Test Site has become the best-researched nuclear testing site in the world, and the only one in the world open to the public year-round.
+The Semipalatinsk Test Site saw the detonation of the first Soviet atom bomb and the first air-tested hydrogen bomb.
+Over the course of 40 years, a quarter of all nuclear tests in history took place here.
+Since its closure on 29 August 1991, the Semipalatinsk Test Site has become the best-researched nuclear testing site in the world, and the only one in the world open to the public year-round.

 History

-The site was selected in 1947 by Lavrentiy Beria, political head of the Soviet atomic bomb project (Beria falsely claimed the vast 18,000 km² steppe was "uninhabited").
+The site was selected in 1947 by Lavrentiy Beria, political head of the Soviet atomic bomb project.
+Beria claimed the vast 18,000 km² steppe was "uninhabited".
 Gulag labour was employed to build the primitive test facilities, including the laboratory complex in the northeast corner on the southern bank of the Irtysh River.
-The first Soviet bomb test, Operation First Lightning (nicknamed Joe One by the Americans) was conducted in 1949 from a tower at the Semipalatinsk Test Site, scattering fallout on nearby villages (which Beria had neglected to evacuate).
-The same area ("the experimental field", a region 40 mi west of Kurchatov city) was used for more than 100 subsequent above-ground weapons tests.
+The first Soviet bomb test, Operation First Lightning, was conducted in 1949 from a tower at the Semipalatinsk Test Site, scattering fallout on nearby villages.
+The same area, "the experimental field", a region 40 mi west of Kurchatov city, was used for more than 100 subsequent above-ground weapons tests.